 “It is going to be a real help as we have a family member with early Alzheimer’s and he tends to go off on wanders and although currently finds his way home, he doesn’t know in advance where he is going as he just waits for a train and gets on it, so he could be anywhere from chester to Southport or Preston!
 It is a fantastic bit of kit and we are so pleased.”Janine, UK

 We mainly help carers and relatives help to locate people who are vulnerable to wandering and becoming lost - basically dementia trackers, elderly trackers, trackers for children, or trackers for travelling.

 The most common use is dementia, Alzheimer's and elderly wanderers.
-GPS Trackers are incredibly usedful for this, because they're packed with terrific secondary functions (more about those below).
+Our main Stray Star GPS Dementia Tracker is incredibly useful for this, because it's packed with terrific secondary functions (more about those below).

 GPS Vehicle Tracking

 Until small enough for people, GPS Trackers were originally associated with vehicles, and are still of course a vital part of many industries.
 The majority of companies with a fleet of vehicles use vehicle tracking to keep an eye on things.
 Its useful for example to be able to see where a package is, when the courier has GPS tracking.

 The other main use is to stop things being stolen.
 As well as cars, this can include farm machinery, caravans, bikes, expensive electrical equipment, containers and even livestock.
 GPS Trackers are small enough now to be discrete and easily hidden from thieves.

 GPS Trackers Have Terrific Safety Alerts

 Know When They Wander